-Both you and the occupational health service have an interest in maintaining a safe and healthy working environment.
+Both you and the OH service have an interest in maintaining a safe and healthy working environment.
 But because you have a statutory right to undertake regular workplace inspections, you are in a good position to react to potential ill health or injury risks in the workplace.
-As a result, you can alert managers and occupational health services to potential problems.
+As a result, you can alert managers and OH services to potential problems.